pythonanywhere/help_pages/articles/IPythonNotebookVirtualenvs.md

     This will create a kernelspec for your virtualenv and tell you where it is:

         :::
-        [InstallNativeKernelSpec] Installed kernelspec kernel in /home/username/.local/share/jupyter/kernels/kernel
+        [InstallNativeKernelSpec] Installed kernelspec pythonX in /home/username/.local/share/jupyter/kernels/pythonX

+    Where pythonX will match the version of Python in your virtualenv.

-2. Copy the new kernelspec somewhere useful:
+2. Copy the new kernelspec somewhere useful.
+Choose a `kernel_name` for your new kernel that is not `python2` or `python3` or one you've used before and then:

         :::bash
         mkdir -p ~/.ipython/kernels
-        mv ~/.local/share/jupyter/kernels/kernel ~/.ipython/kernels
+        mv ~/.local/share/jupyter/kernels/pythonX ~/.ipython/kernels/<kernel_name>

+3. If you want to change the name of the kernel that IPython shows you, you need to edit `~/.ipython/kernels/<kernel_name>/kernel.json` and change the JSON key called `display_name` to be a name that you like.

-3. You should now be able to see your kernel in the IPython notebook menu:
+4. You should now be able to see your kernel in the IPython notebook menu:
     `Kernel -> Change kernel` and be able so switch to it.
-IPython will remember which kernel to use for that notebook.
+IPython will remember which kernel to use for that notebook from then on.